Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Summary

 \begin{enumerate}[label=(\roman*),wide]

-\item{The SFR of star-forming galaxies populating the main sequence exhibits a nearly linear growth with stellar mass at any given redshift at low masses.
-Above the so-called bending mass, $M_0$, the main sequence flattens towards an asymptotic value of the SFR.
-At constant stellar mass, the SFR also increases with redshift -- the redshift evolution of the normalization of the main sequence.
-This behavior is consistent with the scenario in which the evolution of the star-forming main sequence is driven by the position of the galaxy on the integrated Schmidt-Kennicutt relation, given its molecular mass fraction (e.g. \citealt{Santini_2014, Wang_2022}).
+\item{The SFR of SFGs populating the MS exhibits a nearly linear growth with stellar mass at any given redshift at low masses.
+Above the so-called bending mass, $M_0$, the MS flattens toward an asymptotic value of the SFR.
+At constant stellar mass, the SFR also increases with redshift -- the redshift evolution of the normalization of the MS. This behavior is consistent with the scenario in which the evolution of the star-forming MS is driven by the position of the galaxy on the integrated SK relation, given its molecular mass fraction (e.g., \citealt{Santini_2014, Wang_2022}).
 We find that the redshift evolution of the bending mass, $M_0$, is exponential, increasing sharply from $z\sim 0.5$ to $z\sim 2$ and flattening at $z>2$.
-The similarity to the shape of the relation between the stellar mass, above which shocks can efficiently heat incoming baryons, and redshift, found in \citet{Daddi_2022}, suggests that the flattening of the main sequence is likely caused by the phasing out of the cold accretion.}
+The similarity to the shape of the relation between the stellar mass, above which shocks can efficiently heat incoming baryons, and redshift, found in \citet{Daddi_2022}, suggests that the flattening of the MS is likely caused by the phasing out of the cold accretion.}

-\item{We investigate the evolution of the peak dust temperature with IR luminosity and redshift, by fitting the stacked photometry with dust emission curve of \citet{Casey_2012}.
-Similarly to \citet{Drew_2022}, an increase of $T_{\rm d}$ with IR luminosity was found.
+\item{We investigated the evolution of the peak dust temperature with IR luminosity and redshift, by fitting the stacked photometry with the dust emission curve of \citet{Casey_2012}.
+Similarly to \citet{Drew_2022}, an increase in $T_{\rm d}$ with IR luminosity was found.
 However, when confined to any given redshift, our data does not show any significant evolution with $L_{\rm IR}$.
-We conclude that the increase of $T_{\rm d}$ with IR luminosity is driven by the evolution of the $L_{\rm IR}$ with redshift for the main-sequence galaxies.
-We find that the dust temperature increases linearly with redshift, consistent with the scenario in which higher values of $T_{\rm d}$ for star-forming galaxies are driven by the increase in their specific star formation rates (e.g. \citealt{Liang_2019}).}
+We conclude that the increase in $T_{\rm d}$ with IR luminosity is driven by the evolution of the $L_{\rm IR}$ with redshift for the MS galaxies.
+We find that the dust temperature increases quadratically with redshift, consistent with the scenario in which higher values of $T_{\rm d}$ for SFGs are driven by the increase in their sSFRs (e.g., \citealt{Liang_2019}).}